g-r-a-n-t/serial-vision/README.md

 - Problem statement, proposed solution, overview of what you have built during the hackathon

 ## Technical Implementation
 There are three main components to this app.
 The first is text detection, by this we mean detecting where characters are inside of an image.
-The second part is classifying the identified characters, this step provides us with probability distributions for each identified character.
-The third step is taking these probability distributions and inferring what serial number is contained in the image.
+The second part is classifying the detected characters, this step provides us with probability distributions for each identified character.
+The third step is taking these probability distributions and determining what serial number is contained inside of the image.

 ### Text Detection
-Apple's general purpose language, Swift, contains a library named Vision.
-This library contains useful image analysis functionality.
-We used the text detection toolset to find the pixel bounds of each character, which was then used to isolate the characters for classification
+Apple's general purpose language, Swift, contains a visual analysis library called Vision.
+We used the text detection toolset in this library to find the bounds and position of each character contained within the images being processed.
+This information was then used to generate input for our character classification model.

-For example, say we are given this image of a MacBook Pro.
-The serial number is `CO2T83GXGTFM` as seen on the bottom right.
+Below is an example of Vision detecting character bounds inside an image.
+This image contains a MacBook Pro, the serial number is `CO2T83GXGTFM` as seen on the bottom right.
 Running the text detection query in vision will provide us with the bounds for each `word` and `character` in the image. `Words` refers to a group of `characters`.
 You can see that the serial number is grouped along with some other characters.

 | Original  | Bounded  |
 | --------- | -------- |
 | ![MacBook Pro](https://raw.githubusercontent.com/g-r-a-n-t/serial-vision/master/images/serial.png) | ![MacBook Pro Bounded](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/serial-bounded.png) |

 ### Text classification